daniele-baccega/sybil-forecasting/README.md

-## WHAT'S NEW IN VERSION 2.5
+## WHAT'S NEW IN VERSION 2.0
-- Separated the data pre-processing from Sybil.
-Now you have to feed Sybil with two dataframes:
-  * One with four columns named _date_, _new_cases_, _new_deaths_ and _population_ using a daily or weekly step (if you are using a weekly step set the flag _daily_spline_ to TRUE when calling the *Sybil* function).
-The column _population_ has all equal values.
-  * One with three columns named _date_, _variant_ (name of a particular variant) and _percent_variant_ (proportion of the variant in the population; must be a number in [0, 1]).
-If you are not interested in modeling variant, pass an empty dataframe.

-## NEWS ON COVID-19 FORECASTING
-- We tried to use estimates of real cases (https://coronasurveys.org/) with Sybil instead of working with data on confirmed cases.
+- We now use a fixed recovery rate (same for each variant for now) to dispense with data on recoveries which are often bad or not available.
+Now we only need data on cases and fatalities.
+- We included a pre-processing step using splines to fill missing data and to move from a weekly to a daily step in case of availability of data with a weekly step (without alter too much the information present in the time series).

 ## INTRODUCTION
 The COVID-19 pandemic, caused by the SARS-CoV-2 virus, highlights the intricate challenges of addressing the most impactful global health crisis of the 21st century.